foko/api-docs/widgets/general/README.md

 - data-number-photos: enter a number between 1 to 40, this specifies the number of photos to be displayed by the widget.
 The default value is 20 if you leave it empty.

+- auto-cycling: a boolean value, if set to true the slide show will automatically cycle through the photos.

 - This widget by default displays the most recent photos from across your company.
 You can alternately display by changing:

    - data-hashtag: if you want to display photos for a specific hashtag, please enter it here with the format: hashtag.
 Note: only one value is supported for now.